-The introduction of the mobile service, in accordance with the provision of Footnote 5.197 (WRC-07), is not possible in the foreseeable future.
+The introduction of the mobile service, in accordance with the provision of No. 5.197 (WRC-07), is not possible in the foreseeable future.
 In light of the above, it is clear that the ILS allocation will be needed for the long term — until well beyond 2035.